difcul/aw/2_using_web_services/README.md

 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pubmed&id=29462659&retmode=text&rettype=xml" | egrep "<ArticleTitle>" | sed -e "s/<[^>]*>//g" -e "s/^ *//" -e "s/ *$//"
 ```

-Create a file named _getPubMedTitles.sh_ with the previous command, but replace 29462659 by _$1_ so we can use any PubMed Id as input, i.e :
+Using a text editor create a file named _getPubMedTitles.sh_ and copy and paste the following command into it:

 ```shell
 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pubmed&id=$1&retmode=text&rettype=xml" | egrep "<ArticleTitle>" | sed -e "s/<[^>]*>//g" -e "s/^ *//" -e "s/ *$//"
 ```
+Note that we replaced 29462659 by _$1_ so we can use any PubMed Id as input.

 Now add permissions to execute the script, and execute it: